Breakthrough-Energy/PreREISE/README.md

 V components of the wind speed at 80 meter above ground on a 13x13 square kilometer resolution grid every hour.
 Data can be retrieved using the NetCDF Subset Service.
 Information on this interface is described [here][NetCDF].
-Note that the dataset is incomplete (33 hours are missing in 2016) and, consequently, missing entries need to be imputed.
+Note that the dataset is incomplete and, consequently, missing entries need to be imputed.

-Once the U and V componentso of the wind are converted to a non-directional wind speed magnitude, this speed is converted to power using wind turbine power curves.
-Since real wind farms are not currently mapped to TAMU network farms, a capacity-weighted state average wind turbine power curve is created for each state based on the turbine types reported in  EIA Form 860.
+Once the U and V components of the wind are converted to a non-directional wind speed magnitude, this speed is converted to power using wind turbine power curves.
+Since real wind farms are not currently mapped to TAMU network farms, a capacity-weighted average wind turbine power curve is created for each state based on the turbine types reported in EIA Form 860.
 The wind turbine curve for each real wind farm is looked up from a database of curves (or the *IEC class 2* power curve provided by NREL in the [WIND Toolkit documentation][WIND_doc]) is used for turbines without curves in